-The purpose of this initiative is to support SF State programs/center in their capacity building (e.g., planning, organizational development) leading to the implementation of a service-related project with goal of increasing civic-minded individuals, or a specific civic engagement project, and/or related civic learning effort.
+Purpose: To support programs/centers in their capacity building (e.g., planning, organizational development) leading to the implementation of a service-related project with goal of increasing civic-minded individuals, or a specific civic engagement project, and/or related civic learning effort.

 Note: Please contact ICCE before proposal submission to ensure that funds can be transferred to the applying program/center, and/or department/college.

-- Funds will be transferred to the applying program/center or department/college, of which the program is fiscally sponsored.
+- Funds will be transferred to the applying program/center/department/college.

 Grant proposals will be reviewed according to the following criteria:

-- Outline and describe how your project/initiative serves to strengthen capacity building, develop civic-minded individuals, and elevate student leadership opportunities.
+Outline and give examples for how your project/initiative serves to strengthen capacity building, develop civic-minded individuals, and elevate student leadership opportunities.

-- Community Needs/Issue: Community engagement projects must have a public purpose or result in a benefit to a specific community.
-Proposals must state how the service component addresses community-identified needs, issues, and/or goals.
+Community Needs/Issue: Proposed projects must have a public purpose or result in a benefit to a specific community.
+State how the service component addresses community-identified needs, issues, and/or goals.

 Preference will be given to applicants who address one or all of the following:

 a. development of CE/CSL remote/virtual experiences; and/or